-Fish pond design, construction, equipment, plants and maintenance.
+Fish pond design, construction, equipment, fish, plants, algae Control & maintenance.

 Where I live, rainfall has decreased by about 40% over the last 20 years - which was the decrease predicted 20 years ago.
 Does that mean we should do away with garden ponds in order to save water?
 The amount of water used in summer to top up a pond to replace the water lost by evaporation is probably no more than the amount used on any other part of the garden.
 So unless you are going to replace your water-hungry garden plants (those of foreign origin) with native plants, I don't see the point of worrying about filling in your pond.
 If you want to keep your pond and save water, you can set up a hydroponics garden and incorporate it with your pond (called "aquaponics").

 Combining hydroponics with aquaculture is becoming very popular here in Australia.
 Called aquaponics, it is a match made in heaven - the excrement and excretions of the fish fertilize plants: the plants purify the water for the fish.
 All you usually need to do is feed the fish.
 If your water is very "soft", like rainwater, you might need to add calcium but you don't need to add expensive hydroponics additives to make your plants flourish.
 Another big plus is that hydroponics uses much less water than earth gardens and the addition of the fish takes very little additional water.